varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 	When used as a return value, the producing function is responsible for arranging memory management.
-Either by freeing the string later by whatever means available or by using storage allocated from the session or worker workspaces.
+Either by freeing the string later by whatever means available or by using storage allocated from the client or backend workspaces.

 STRING_LIST